cloudflare/cloudflare-docs/content/support/Troubleshooting/Restoring Visitor IPs/_index.md

 ---
 pcx_content_type: navigation
-title: Restoring Visitor Ips
+title: Restoring Visitor IPs
 weight: 1
 ---

-# Welcome to the Restoring Visitor Ips section
+# Welcome to the Restoring Visitor IPs section

-Below you will find links off to the relavent sections for Restoring Visitor Ips Support focused material
+Below you will find links to the relevant sections for Restoring Visitor IPs support-focused material.

 {{<directory-listing>}}